StephanieRuthJones/react-palendrome-form-challenge/README.md

 2. Clone your forked repo
 3. Create a react form which outputs whether the user input is a palendrome or not.

+## Additional Challenge

+Refactor the component to be a controlled form which displays the "This is a palindrome" or "This is NOT a palindrome" message as the user types.

 ## Available Scripts

 In the project directory, you can run: